 Prerequisites: Take BMS 370, BMS 370L.
-Offered: Every year, Fall and Spring

 BMS 481.
 Research Techniques in Biomedical Sciences.
 1-4 Credits.
 Laboratory course designed around learning the basic principles of a research technique in the context of a faculty member's research.
 Learn how the method works, gain technical proficiency leading to independence, and practice professional scientific communication through analysis and interpretation of original data.
 Students interested in implementing these techniques in subsequent independent research, or who want to build their resumes with laboratory skills, are welcome.
 May be taken more than once for different techniques.
-Prereguisites: None
+Prerequisites: None